SaaSrx/saasrx-starter/README.md

 can probably just use something like a submodule or subtree to keep the docs in this repo but moving out for now is fine.

+# Routes

+## Admin

+The admin dashboard that is built into reflex is available on the backend at '/admin'.
+On the dev deployment this can be accessed at 'http://localhost:8000/admin'

+# Development

+## Debugging

+previously you could use the breakpoint() function to debug the code. now, this requires using `REFLEX_USE_GRANIAN=0`